wentuoc/tp/docs/DeveloperGuide.md

     }
 ```
 ##### 9.3 Sequence Diagram
-Here are Sequence Diagrams depicting the interactions between ClearCommand and other system component classes:
+Here is the sequence diagram depicting the interactions between ClearCommand and other system component classes:

 ![ClearCommand.png](diagrams/ClearCommand.png)

 ##### 9.4 Unit Testing

 ###### Testing Approach
-- Uses a test-specific ClearCommandTest to ensure that the ClearCommand account for different types of user inputs and proceed as normal.
+- Uses a test-specific ClearCommandTest to ensure that the ClearCommand account for different types of user inputs, handles exceptions for erroneous inputs and proceed as normal.
 - Test by adding the wishlist with some meals.
 - Executes ClearCommand.
 - Checks that the wishlist is empty after running the ClearCommand and the expected message about the wishlist being cleared is being printed normally.